-With increasing number of coronavirus cases worldwide, diagnostic capacity of nations and hospitals are under a lot of scrutiny by all the news channels.
-Reports of insufficient testing kits and false negative results can be seen all over the news.
+With an increasing number of coronavirus cases worldwide, the diagnostic capacity of nations and hospitals is under a lot of scrutiny by all the news channels.
+Reports of insufficient testing kits and false-negative results can be seen all over the news.
 The first test developed by the CDC faced many technical challenges resulting in an acute shortage of diagnostic capacity for COVID-19 in the early weeks of the coronavirus pandemic.

 Testing was limited to only people who were highly suspected of having the virus.
-This only included people showing flu like symptoms with recent travel history to coronavirus afflicted areas.
-With cases of COVID-19 found in patients who had been refused testing by the CDC as they were ruled out as low risk cases, this strategy of limited testing was found to be flawed and has since been stopped.
+This only included people showing flu-like symptoms with recent travel history to coronavirus afflicted areas.
+With cases of COVID-19 found in patients who had been refused tests by the CDC as they were ruled out as low-risk cases, this strategy of limited testing was found to be flawed and has since been stopped.

 Diagnostic Basis for Coronavirus